-- 1. Make a finding pursuant to Los Angeles County Code Section 2.121.420 that housekeeping services, as described herein, can be performed more economically by an independent contractor. - Instruct the Chairman to execute an Agreement with Sodexo America LLC (Sodexo) effective upon Board approval for a period of five years for the provision of housekeeping services at the Department of Health Services (DHS) and the Department of Public Health (DPH) facilities, identified as Groups 1 and 3 with an option to extend the term on a month-to-month basis not to exceed six months, with an annual maximum obligation of \$13,209,250 00 (Attachment A) for the first three years of the Agreement with an option to provide a Cost of Living (COLA) increase in accordance with the Board's COLA policy in years four and five of the Agreement. - 3.
-Delegate authority to the Director of Health Services (Director), or his designee, to execute amendments to the Agreement, to: a) add, delete and/or change non-substantive terms and conditions in the Agreement as well as terms and conditions required by your Board; b) add, delete and/or change areas within DHS and DPH facilities and approve necessary corresponding changes to the scope of services; c) add additional housekeeping services that arises out of emergency or expanded services (e.g., add additional areas in a facility or lengthen service hours) at a cost not to exceed ten percent of the annual maximum obligation; d) increase the annual maximum obligation in years four and five of the Agreement for COLAs consistent with the Board's COLA policy; and e) exercise the option to extend the term on a month-to-month basis for up to six months under the same terms and conditions.
+- 1. Make a finding pursuant to Los Angeles County Code Section 2.121.420 that housekeeping services, as described herein, can be performed more economically by an independent contractor. - 2.
+Instruct the Chairman to execute an Agreement with Sodexo America LLC (Sodexo) effective upon Board approval for a period of five years for the provision of housekeeping services at the Department of Health Services (DHS) and the Department of Public Health (DPH) facilities, identified as Groups 1 and 3 with an option to extend the term on a month-to-month basis not to exceed six months, with an annual maximum obligation of \$13,209,250.00 (Attachment A) for the first three years of the Agreement with an option to provide a Cost of Living (COLA) increase in accordance with the Board's COLA policy in years four and five of the Agreement. - 3.
+Delegate authority to the Director of Health Services (Director), or his designee, to execute amendments to the Agreement, to: a) add, delete and/or change non-substantive terms and conditions in the Agreement as required by the Board; b) add, delete and/or change DHS and DPH facilities and to approve necessary changes to scope in services; c) add additional housekeeping services that arises out of emergency or expanded services (e.g., adding additional areas in a facility or lengthening of service hours) at a cost not to exceed ten percent of the annual maximum obligation; d) increase the annual maximum obligation in years four and five of the Agreement for COLAs consistent with the Board's COLA policy; and e) exercise the option to extend the term on a month-to-month basis for up to six months under the same terms and conditions.